SEWAGE TREATMENT SYSTEMS

 Fairfield County remains one of the fastest growing counties in the state.
 With nearly 82,000 new people expected to move to Fairfield County by the year 2030, the county's infrastructure will soon begin to feel pressure from this continued growth.
 With this growth comes an increase in the number of sewage treatment systems.

-Your Fairfield Department of Health is responsible for overseeing the siting, design, and installation of Household Sewage Treatment System (HSTS), Small Flow Onsite Sewage Treatment Systems (SFOSTS), and Gray Water Recycling Systems (GWRS).
+Your Fairfield County Health Department is responsible for overseeing the siting, design, and installation of Household Sewage Treatment System (HSTS), Small Flow Onsite Sewage Treatment Systems (SFOSTS), and Gray Water Recycling Systems (GWRS).
 HSTS are septic systems for 1, 2 or 3 family dwelling homes; SFSOTS are sewage treatment systems that treat not more than one thousand gallons of sewage per day.
 For example, a SFOSTS might be used in a church or small business not accessible to a municipal sewage system.
 Gray Water Recycling Systems are systems that treat and reuse or recycle back into the environment wastewater discharged from lavatories, bathtubs, showers, clothes washers, and laundry sinks that does not contain food wastes or bodily wastes.

 The HSTS and SFOSTS program involves issuing sewage treatment system (STS) permits for new installations, replacement systems and alterations permits within Fairfield County.
 Your health department also registers household sewage treatment installers, service providers, and pumpers, who operate with Fairfield County.